Clearing Your Name Of Criminal Charges With The Guidance Of An Experienced Indiana Expungement Attorney

 Even after you have served your time and paid your dues after a criminal conviction, you may be experiencing unintentional consequences of your charges.
 Difficulty gaining employment and earning student loans are only a few of the additional challenges that can come from a conviction.
 Thankfully, there are ways to stop these problems.

-The Indiana attorneys at Hayes Law Office help their clients clear their criminal histories from their records with expungements and sealings.
+The Indiana criminal defense and expungment attorney at Hayes Law Office help clients to clear their criminal histories from their records with expungements and sealings.

 Sealing or expunging a record are two methods of dealing with charges on a record, and each of them has a different function.
 An expungement allows you a one-time opportunity to remove any previous arrests or convictions that are eligible for the option.
 Sealing a record means that it still exists legally, but it’s only accessible to criminal justice agencies.

 Not everyone is eligible for a sealing or expungement, but that does not mean you should give up on your situation.
+An experienced expungement lawyer can explain your options and stand strong on your behalf throughout the Indiana criminal expungement process.
 Generally, eligibility for expungement involves a waiting period, as follows:

 - One year to address arrest records if there was no conviction